plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 * HTML and custom attributes for identifying fields and validation UI elements
 * CSS for presenting validation state
 * TypeScript for connecting the HTML to Jivs
-* Presentation Functions for editors, labels, Field Error Displays, Required Indicators, Validation Summaries, and Submit controls
+* Presentation Functions for editors, labels, Field Error Displays, Validation Summaries, and Submit controls, plus initialization for Required Indicators

 Readers who want a working validation UI can use Jivs SimpleDom as a starting point.
 Readers building another integration can use its implementation to understand the responsibilities their own UI must provide.